don/ITP-DeviceToDatabase/05_Code/graphing-data.md

 ## Slow response

-Some of the devices return a lot of data, and the screens render slowly.
-We can take advantage of Timescale and use time_bucket to roll up the data.
-Try updating the the query to use 15 minute increments.
+Some of the devices return lots of data, and the page displays slowly.
+We can take advantage of Timescale and use the time_bucket function to roll up the data.
+In `server.js`, comment out the original query for `/device/:device/temperature` and add the new query that rolls up data in 15 minute increments.

+    app.get('/device/:device/temperature', async (req, res) => {
+        const device = req.params.device;

+        // original query
+        // const query = `SELECT recorded_at, reading::float as temperature
+        //    FROM sensor_data
+        //    WHERE measurement = 'temperature'
+        //    AND device = $1`;

+        // faster query using time_bucket
         const query = `SELECT time_bucket('15 minute', recorded_at) as recorded_at, avg(reading) as temperature
             FROM sensor_data
             WHERE measurement = 'temperature'
             AND device = $1
             GROUP BY 1`;

 # More Charts